arsrtech/accumulate-java-sdk/README.md

 ```

 ### How to use the client
-- Client contains all Accumulate API features.
-You just need to call the method from client.
+- The Client contains all Accumulate API features.
+You just need to call the method from the client.
 - The below code can generate a lite account and call accumulate network for GET Faucet
 ```
 TestNetClient client = new TestNetClient();